fluxcd/kustomize-controller/docs/spec/v1beta1/kustomization.md

 namespace, the reconciliation will fail since the account it runs under has no permissions to alter objects outside of the `webapp` namespace.

-## Cluster-API / Remote Clusters
+## Remote Clusters / Cluster-API

 If the `kubeConfig` field is set, objects will be applied, health-checked, pruned, and deleted for the default cluster specified in that KubeConfig instead of using the in-cluster ServiceAccount.

-This is done by specifying a KubeConfig from a Secret in the same Namespace as the Kustomization.
+The secret defined in the `kubeConfig.SecretRef` must exist in the same namespace as the Kustomization.
-The KubeConfig bytes are loaded from the `value` key of the Secret's data.
-This Secret can be regularly updated if cluster-access-tokens have to rotate due to expiration.
+On every reconciliation, the KubeConfig bytes will be loaded from the `values` key of the secret's data, and the secret can thus be regularly updated if cluster-access-tokens have to rotate due to expiration.

-This composes well with Cluster API bootstrap providers such as CAPBK(kubeadm) as well as the CAPA(aws) EKS integration.
+This composes well with Cluster API bootstrap providers such as CAPBK (kubeadm) as well as the CAPA (AWS) EKS integration.

-To reconcile a kustomization to a CAPI controlled cluster, put the `Kustomization` in the same Namespace as your `Cluster` object, and set the `kubeConfig.secretRef.name` to `<cluster-name>-kubeconfig`:
+To reconcile a Kustomization to a CAPI controlled cluster, put the `Kustomization` in the same namespace as your `Cluster` object, and set the `kubeConfig.secretRef.name` to `<cluster-name>-kubeconfig`:

 ```yaml